NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 This is of course not proper data integrity but the delegation should not be considered DNSSEC signed at this point.

-The main purpose of dry-run DNSSEC is to be able to monitor potential DNS breakage when changing the DNSSEC configuration for a zone.
-The main tool to do that is DNS Error Reporting [@DNS-ERROR-REPORTING], which is essential for reporting the potential dry-run DNSSEC errors.
+Based on DNS Error Reporting [@DNS-ERROR-REPORTING], invalid answers for dry-run DNSSEC errors generate reports in order to monitor potential DNS breakage when changing the DNSSEC configuration for a zone.
+This is also the main purpose of dry-run DNSSEC.

 The signed zone is publicly deployed but DNSSEC configuration errors cannot break DNS resolution yet.
 DNSSEC health feedback can pinpoint potential issues